alexandrascript/tech-writing-tools/accessibility/style.md

 ## Additional best practices

+- **Talk to the impacted community**.
+There is no conclusive list of language to avoid in all circumstances.
 - Write [semantic HTML](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML) and make sure your website is built semantically.
 - When in doubt, refer to [W3C's Web Accessibility Initiative](https://www.w3.org/WAI/).